sairabbas/2Do/README.md

 Or Directly Download the project onto your local computer by clicking the Clone or Download button on the top right.

 Change directory to the downloaded folder.
-Then run the commands:
+Then run the commands on terminal:

     export FLASK_APP=myApp.py
     flask run

 Alternative method is to use pycharm.
 Then run the command on the terminal in PyCharm: